How to Fire Your Dev Shop (Safely)

 Every contract we’ve seen from a failed engagement is missing the same three things.
 Yours probably is too.

 Code ownership after each milestone.
-Your contract says you own everything “upon project completion.”
-Sounds reasonable.
-Except “completion” is whatever they say it is.
-Maybe it’s six months from now.
-Maybe never.
-You need ownership after each paid milestone.
-Three months of payments = three months of code.
-Period.
+Your contract says you own everything “upon project completion,” which sounds reasonable until you realize “completion” is whatever they say it is.
+You need ownership after each paid milestone - three months of payments means three months of code.

 A termination clause that actually works.
-“If the provider misses two consecutive milestones, the client may terminate with 7 days notice.”
-Without something like that, firing them becomes a negotiation with someone who has zero incentive to let you leave.
-That’s not a partnership.
-That’s a trap.
+Something like “if the provider misses two consecutive milestones, the client may terminate with 7 days notice.”
+Without that, firing them becomes a negotiation with someone who has zero incentive to let you leave.

 Real-time code access from day one.
-Not “access upon request.”
-Not a ZIP file next month.
-Read-only access to the repo, always on.
-If they push back on this — really sit with that.
+Not “access upon request,” not a ZIP file next month - read-only access to the repo, always on.
+If they push back on this, really sit with that for a second.
 What are they protecting?
-And from whom?

 Need templates?
 Clerky has startup-focused IP assignment and consulting agreements for $819 lifetime.
 Cheaper than one hour of a lawyer’s time.
 Won’t cover everything, but it covers the basics that most agency contracts miss entirely.